Employers with a generationally diverse workforce benefit from having access to employees with a broad set of skills and experience.

 If possible, ask employees from various demographic groups to assist with the planning process for these events.
 Allowing them to provide input and add their personal touch can help everyone on your team to get the most from these activities.

 Most managers already know the positive impact that mentoring can have on less-experienced employees — as well as on seasoned workers passing along their knowledge.
 For a multigenerational workforce, however, two-way mentoring might provide greater benefits.
 This dynamic process gives all team members, regardless of their level of experience or title, the opportunity to discuss how to accomplish goals and solve problems.

 Reverse mentoring relationships are another strategy for helping members of different demographic groups to communicate, collaborate and build a rapport.

 Even though their work styles, preferences and expectations may differ, baby boomer, Gen X and millennial professionals have much more in common than you might think.
 They all want to have satisfying careers, the opportunity to work to their full potential, the ability to maintain work-life balance and to be compensated appropriately for their contributions.

 Keeping those basic needs and aspirations in focus will help you to manage every employee on your staff more effectively — and will prevent you from overthinking the potential challenges of managing a multigenerational team.

 Help every staff member find greater job satisfaction

-Visit the Robert Half website to download our free report, featuring the full results of this first-of-its-kind study, and learn what the happiest employees and companies have in common.
-You can also access free resources related to our research, including an interactive e-book and videos.
+Download our free report, featuring the full results of this first-of-its-kind study, and learn what the happiest employees and companies have in common.